Nerio01/odin-foundations-rps/README.md

   I can make the number themselves flash on score change as well, something to consider I guess.
   The goal is to make score change more visually apparent for the player.

-- make a simple graphical representation of selected hands for each round played
+- make a simple graphical representation of selected hands for each round played.
+To be displayed in the `<div>` between buttons and result-container

 - make borders of pressed button and results-container flash green (on user win), yellow (on draw) or red (on computer win) depending on result of the round